Asadiqbal2/Threaded-Port-Scanner/README.md

 # Requirements:

-Python 3.x
+* Python 3.x
-socket module
+* socket module
-sys module
+* sys module
-datetime module
+* datetime module
-threading module
+* threading module

 # Usage:

-Run the script using python TCP_UDP_Threader_Scanner.py command.
+1. Run the script using python TCP_UDP_Threader_Scanner.py command.

-Enter the IP address or hostname to scan.
+2. Enter the IP address or hostname to scan

-Enter the start and end port range to scan.
+3. Enter the start and end port range to scan.

-The script will start scanning and print the open TCP and UDP ports.
+4. The script will start scanning and print the open TCP and UDP ports.

-Once the scanning is finished, the script will print a message indicating that the scan is complete.
+5. Once the scanning is finished, the script will print a message indicating that the scan is complete.

 # License: